Scubapro Jet Fins Review & Test

 This is why, just by looking at the blade on this fin design, I can tell these are going to be a comfy fit.

-The only issue I really didn’t like with the Jet fins blades was the fact that they are a little heavy.
+The only issue I really didn’t like with the Scubapro Jet fin blades was the fact that they are a little heavy.
 The vented design can do plenty to help keep you agile in the water and on the move.
 However, as you kick back, you may find things a little clunky.

 At least there appears to be a quick release function in these full foot pockets, meaning there’s not really going to be much hassle in you getting in and out of the Scubapro Jet fins.